HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ### Image usage

-Nexrt, let's look at how images are used on ecommerce sites.
+Next, let's look at how images are used on ecommerce sites.
 Note that because our data collection methodology does not simulate user interactions on pages like clicking or scrolling, images that are lazy loaded would not be represented in these results.

 {{ figure_markup(
   image="distribution-of-image-requests-for-ecommerce.png",